niboj/DayzXboxConfigTutorial/README.md

 > Values are in seconds.
 Here ___432000___ means ___60 seconds x 60 minutes x 24 hours =  5 days___
 4. Save the file and restart the server.

-### Change the refresh maximum duration of territory flags
+### How to change the refresh maximum duration of territory flags ?
 Territory flag normally when they are not fully down, refreshes the despawn timer of all items (items on the floor, fences, containers items, etc.) 60 meters around them.
 In order to change this behavior :
 1. Open the file ___Globals.xml___.
 2. Find the ___FlagRefreshMaxDuration___ tag :